georchestra/georchestra/header/DOCKER_HUB.md

 # What is `georchestra/header`

 **Header** is a module for geOrchestra which offers a dynamic header, which is by default incorporated into every geOrchestra webapp.

+# Usage notice

+In geOrchestra 24, the header has been replaced by default with a [new one](https://github.com/georchestra/header) based on web-components.

+To use this legacy header, edit the `default.properties` file in the data [datadir](https://github.com/georchestra/datadir).

 # How to use this image